NamanNair18/MP-Tourism-Sentiment-Dashboard/README.md

 ### 3️⃣ Configure the Gemini API Key (Secure Method)***

-⚠️ Important: Do not hardcode your API key.
+->⚠️ Important: Do not hardcode your API key.

-Create a secrets.toml file using:
+->Create a secrets.toml file using:

 mkdir .streamlit
 touch .streamlit/secrets.toml

-Open .streamlit/secrets.toml and paste:
+->Open .streamlit/secrets.toml and paste:

 [gemini]
 api_key = "YOUR_ACTUAL_GEMINI_API_KEY"